andresbenitezc/autooxidation/README.md

 * deconspectra is an R package that takes a mixed spectrum and any number of reference spectrums, and returns the ratios of each reference spectrum present in the mixed spectrum.

-R Dependecies: scatterplot3d, minpack.lm, deconspectra (included in this repository), and signal.
+R dependecies: scatterplot3d, minpack.lm, deconspectra (included in this repository), and signal.

-Python Dependecies: sys, re, numpy, and subprocess.
+Python dependecies: sys, re, numpy, and subprocess.